 Who it works for: The funky, modern personality.
 You're not into surprises, and although you don't know exactly what you want, you do know that you want something one-of-a-kind.

 How to do it: An obvious point, but very important: Make it clear to him that you would like a custom-made ring before he proposes.
 Then come up with ring ideas together and make it a couple's project.
 Make sure he has a say too -- ask him what he thinks about certain elements and incorporate his suggestions into the overall design.
 Do research to find a designer that you both like, and then commission the ring together.
+A lot of online jewelers like Gemvara even have options for custom designing your ring online so you can work on it together at home or collaborate online while at work if you both have busy schedules.

 Timing tip: Once the ring is ready, decide whether you want him to hold onto it for a formal proposal or if you'd like to start wearing it right away.